featureguardian/fg-config/vagrant/README.md

 3. Installs Git and Git Flow
 4. Installs global npm modules:
     * Gulp
+5. Clones Feature Guardion repositories into `/projects` and runs `npm install` for each

 Once it starts you can execute `vagrant ssh` to gain access to the machine.

+`vagrant up` will automatically provision the machine (run setup.sh) the first time,  but you may manually invoke the script at a later time by running `vagrant provision`  as it is written to be idempotent.